so-dang-cool/crozbi/README.md

        czbi uninstall EXE

 czbi is a script for installing Zig-built executables.
-To customize it, edit the script or fork the repository yourself.
+To customize it, edit the script or fork the repository for yourself.

 czbi REPO
     Clone, zig build, and install whatever is produced by REPO.
 The clone